 1. The AMF sends a location request to the LMF for a target UE and may include associated QoS, the scheduled location time and the UE LPP positioning capabilities when available, as described in TS 23.273 [35].

 2. The LMF may obtain location related information from the UE and/or from the serving NG-RAN Node.
 In the former case, the LMF instigates one or more LPP procedures to transfer UE positioning capabilities, provide assistance data to the UE and/or obtain location information from the UE.
 The UE may also instigate one or more LPP procedures after the first LPP message is received from the LMF (e.g., to request assistance data from the LMF).
 If a scheduled location time is provided in step 1, the LMF may schedule location measurements by the UE to occur at or near to the scheduled location time.
 The LPP procedures to transfer UE LPP positioning capabilities may be skipped if the LMF already obtained the UE positioning capabilities from the AMF in step 1.

+2a.
+If the LMF needs location related information for the UE from anchor UEs 2 to n, the LMF instigates one or more SLPP procedures with the UE to transfer sidelink positioning capabilities for the UE and anchor UEs 2 to n, to transfer SLPP assistance data to the UE, and to transfer sidelink location information for the UE obtained at step 2b.
+The UE may also instigate one or more SLPP procedures with the LMF after the first SLPP message has been received from the LMF (e.g., to request sidelink assistance data from the LMF).

+2b.
+The UE may instigate one or more SLPP procedures among the UE and anchor UEs 2 to n to transfer sidelink positioning capabilities, provide sidelink assistance data, and/or obtain sidelink location information for the UE.
+If the UE received a SLPP request for sidelink location information at Step 2a, the UE sends a SLPP response to the LMF and includes the location results obtained at Step 2b.
+Steps 2a/2b are not necessarily serialised with step 1 or step 3; steps 2a/2b could precede or overlap with step 1 or step 3.

+NOTE 1: The UE may perform the discovery procedures defined in sub-clause 6.4 TS 23.586 [46] to discover anchor UEs 2 to n, if not already discovered.

+NOTE 2: The LMF may also trigger the discovery procedure in the UE using the SL-MT-LR procedure in sub-clause 7.3A.2.

+Editor's Note: The above steps 2a/2b are FFS and may need further alignment/confirmation with e.g., SA2 23.273.

 3. If the LMF needs location related information for the UE from the NG-RAN, the LMF instigates one or more NRPPa procedures.
-Step 3 is not necessarily serialised with step 2; if the LMF and NG-RAN Node have the information to determine what procedures need to take place for the location service, step 3 could precede or overlap with step 2.
+Step 3 is not necessarily serialised with step 2 or steps 2a/2b; if the LMF and NG-RAN Node have the information to determine what procedures need to take place for the location service, step 3 could precede or overlap with step 2 or steps 2a/2b.
 If a scheduled location time is provided in step 1, the LMF may schedule location measurements by the NG-RAN to occur at or near to the scheduled location time.

-4. The LMF returns a location response to the AMF with any location estimate obtained as a result of steps 2 and 3.
+4. The LMF returns a location response to the AMF with any location estimate obtained as a result of steps 2, 2a/2b and 3.
 The LMF may also return the LPP UE capabilities as described in TS 23.273 [35].